jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Workflow.md

 2) Execute deployment pre-script: Correspond to "BeforeInstall" under "hooks" of the yaml file

-3) Deployment: Correspond to "files" in the yaml file
+3) Deploy: Correspond to "files" and "permisssions" in the yaml file

 4) Execute deployment post-script: Correspond to "AfterInstall" under "hooks" of the yaml file